Newsletter Story Ideas (And How to Use Them)

 How to tell these stories in your newsletter

-Now we’ve gotten to the place that is possibly the toughest part.
+Now, we’ve gotten to the place that is possibly the toughest part.
 How to tell your stories.

 And everything can be entertaining if you fill it with your thoughts and maybe even some humor (if that’s part of your brand voice).

-The trouble is how to tie it into whatever business related thing you want to share (products, blogs, etc).
+The trouble is how to tie it into whatever business-related thing you want to share (products, blogs, etc).

-The easiest way to do this is typically to start with an offer, find a good story in your mental filing cabinet, then tie the story with the offer.
+The easiest way to do this is typically to start with an offer, find a good story in your mental filing cabinet, and then tie the story with the offer.

 Here’s an example of how to do this.